Extensive rainfall causes severe flooding in the St. Louis area

 Meanwhile, residents of central and southern Illinois prepped for their own coming floods as rain continued to fall.

-The Mississippi River that separates Missouri and Illinois was projected to reach 48.5 feet on Saturday near Cape Girardeau, just below its record high of 48.9 feet.
+The Mississippi River that separates Missouri and Illinois is projected to reach 48.5 feet on Saturday near Cape Girardeau, just below its record high of 48.9 feet.

-Forecasters said the time to be worried about moderate to heavy rainfall in those states was between 9 p.m. and 4 a.m., mainly in southern Illinois.
+Forecasters said the time to be worried about moderate to heavy rainfall in those states is between 9 p.m. and 4 a.m., mainly in southern Illinois.

 The Illinois Emergency Management Agency enlisted inmate crews from the Department of Corrections to sandbag communities expecting rising floodwaters.

-In eastern Illinois, officials in Villa Grove said they had prepared boats for possible rescues and police were ready to block off streets in case of flooding, according to CNN affiliate WCIA.
+In Villa Grove, toward the eastern part of Illinois, officials said they had prepared boats for possible rescues and police were ready to block off streets in case of flooding, according to CNN affiliate WCIA.

-Traci Belshe, who lives in the community southeast of Champaign, told WCIA that previous flooding has caused more serious issues.
+Traci Belshe, who lives in Villa Grove, told WCIA that previous flooding has caused more serious issues.